Lois: Kill or be killed. Clark Kent: Lois, you're talking about war. This is journalism. Lois: See, your problem is you think there's a difference.

 Hurl It into the Sun: Once he realizes he will soon die from Clone Degeneration, Bizarro Superman asks the real Superman to destroy both him and the lock of hair from which he was cloned from.
 We see them flying toward the sun.

 In a variant of this trope, Superman's skin is contaminated with a mass of microscopic radioactive particles that forces him to be in radiation proof containment on Earth.
 Here, the solution is to fly towards the sun, not to enter it, but just to enter its gravitational field to allow it to pull all the particles at once.

-Hypocritical Humor: Clark receives a dressing-down by Perry White during their first scene together.
-Apparently he lacks real reporter credentials.
+Clark receives a dressing-down by Perry White during their interview.
+Apparently he lacks battle-tested, solid reporter credentials.

 Joey Bermuda: No, Cheryl Marie, you can not stay up past 9:00.
 Yes honey, you can watch TV, just none of that gratuitous violence, okay? [shoots hole through a cut-out of Superman] I'll see you tonight.

 Garret Grady's plan for world peace ("AKA Superman"):

 I Do Not Drink Wine: Superman once tells Lois that he doesn't need to eat, but he likes to.
 Which is fairly evident since his pantry is stocked with almost nothing but junk food.
 He also never misses the morning donuts at the office.
 This ties in to the OTHER DC comics TV adaptation on the air at the time, the much overlooked and quite excellent Flash which also portrayed Barry Allen this way.

 I Have Your Wife: This happens a LOT, actually.
 One time it even didn't happen to Clark.

 Garret Grady's henchman lampshades this practice, calling it "a time honored tradition".